ianmaclarty/amulet/sphinx/math.rst

         4 &  8 & 12 & 16
     \end{bmatrix}

-Finally a matrix may be constructed by passing a matrix of equal or smaller size to one of the matrix construction functions.
+A matrix may also be constructed by passing a matrix of equal or smaller size to one of the matrix construction functions.
 The given matrix is used to fill in the top-left corner of the new matrix and the rest is filled in with elements from the identity matrix.
 For example: